tefkah/emacs-docs-converter/pages/Compiler-Errors.md

 Error and warning messages from byte compilation are printed in a buffer named `*Compile-Log*`.
 These messages include file names and line numbers identifying the location of the problem.
 The usual Emacs commands for operating on compiler output can be used on these messages.

 When an error is due to invalid syntax in the program, the byte compiler might get confused about the error’s exact location.
-One way to investigate is to switch to the buffer ` *Compiler Input*`<!-- /@w -->.
+One way to investigate is to switch to the buffer ` *Compiler Input*`.
 (This buffer name starts with a space, so it does not show up in the Buffer Menu.)
 This buffer contains the program being compiled, and point shows how far the byte compiler was able to read; the cause of the error might be nearby.
 See [Syntax Errors](Syntax-Errors.html), for some tips for locating syntax errors.

 A common type of warning issued by the byte compiler is for functions and variables that were used but not defined.
 Such warnings report the line number for the end of the file, not the locations where the missing functions or variables were used; to find these, you must search the file manually.